simdjson/simdjson/doc/basics.md

 where `x.y.z` should correspond to the version number you have chosen.

-The Basics: Loading and Parsing JSON Documents
+The basics: loading and parsing JSON documents
 ----------------------------------------------

 The simdjson library allows you to navigate and validate JSON documents ([RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html)).